-After the scene when Jim is being photographed, he stands in place and looks at the camera as a newspapers and magazines fly by showing The Doors' rise to fame, but also, a sculpture of a Greek figure appears over Jim's.
-This is a sculpture of Alexander The Great.
+When Jim is being photographed, he stands in place and looks at the camera as a newspapers and magazines fly by, showing The Doors' rise to fame.
+A sculpture of Alexander The Great appears over Jim.
 Jim Morrison compared himself to Alexander the Great several times in his life.
-Director Oliver Stone would go on to direct Alexander about Alexander the Great, starring Kilmer as Alexander's father.

-Billy Idol's role in the movie was originally much bigger.
-Prior to filming, Idol was in a motorcycle accident that left him seriously injured and unable to walk.
-Because of this, his role in the movie was reduced severely, and you'll notice that when he does appear in the film, he is either on crutches, sitting, or laying down.
+Billy Idol's role was originally much bigger.
+Prior to filming, Idol was in a motorcycle accident that left him unable to walk.
+Every time he appears in the film, he is either on crutches, sitting, or lying down.

-The real grave of Jim Morrison is shown at the end of the movie, filmed at the Père Lachaise Cemetery in Paris, France.
-The headstone has since been changed and the graffiti was removed from the surrounding graves at the request of Jim's parents.
-The bust of Jim is believed to have been stolen sometime in 1988.
-The grave is also surrounded with a steel fence to prevent any vandalism to the tomb itself, as pieces of the stone had been chipped off and stolen over the years.
+Jim Morrison's real grave is shown at the end of the movie, filmed at the Père Lachaise Cemetery in Paris, France.
+The headstone has since been changed, and the graffiti was removed from the surrounding graves at the request of Jim's parents.
+The bust of Jim was stolen sometime in 1988.
+The grave is also surrounded with a steel fence to prevent further vandalism to the tomb, as pieces of the stone had been chipped off and stolen over the years.

 The graves in Père Lachaise that are shown before Jim's are, in order, Frédéric Chopin, Georges Bizet, Oscar Wilde, Sarah Bernhardt, Honoré de Balzac, Marcel Proust, Gioacchino Rossini, and Molière.
 All had careers that were representative Jim's career and interests: Chopin, Bizet and Rossini were musicians.
 Balzac, Wilde and Proust were writers and philosophers.
 Berhardt and Molière were live stage performers.

 Jim Morrison (Val Kilmer) is frequently linked with and even directly called Dionysus throughout the film.
-In Alexander, Kilmer plays Philip, whose wife (Angelina Jolie) is a devout worshiper of Dionysus.
+In Alexander (2004), Kilmer plays Philip, whose wife (Angelina Jolie) is a devout worshiper of Dionysus.

-Although in the film the band are signed after being fired from the Whiskey-A-Go-Go, this is not how it actually happened.
-In reality, they were signed on August 18, 1966 by Elektra Records.
-On August 21, after Morrison used acid induced, profane, Oedipus Rex lyrics, they were fired from the club (this was portrayed correctly in the film).
+In the film, the band is signed after being fired from Whiskey-A-Go-Go.
+In real life, they were signed by Elektra Records on August 18, 1966.
+Whiskey-a-Go-Go fired the band on August 21, after Morrison used acid induced, profane, Oedipus Rex lyrics.

 Because the film was shot out of sequence, Val Kilmer had to carefully gain weight for Morrison's fatter, later years so that the flab was only noticeable on his belly and could be concealed when he played Morrison as a younger man.

-The cave scene where Jim is wandering out in the New Mexico desert was shot at the Mitchell Caverns in the East Mojave Preserve in California.
+The cave scene, when Jim wanders out in the New Mexico desert, was shot at the Mitchell Caverns in the East Mojave Preserve in California.
 According to the tour guide there, Oliver Stone and the art dept. painted Indian petroglyphs at the site that wouldn't wash off.
-This upset the state park, Stone was fined, and which prompted that filming unfortunately could no longer be done at the caves.
+The state fined Stone and banned future film shoots at the caves.

-The bar that Jim and his buddies frequented in the movie is Barney's Beanery, a popular spot in W. Hollywood, CA. This was the last place Janis Joplin went to before she died later that night at a nearby hotel.
+The bar that Jim and his buddies frequented in the movie is Barney's Beanery, a popular spot in W. Hollywood, CA. It was the last place Janis Joplin visited before she died at a nearby hotel later that night.